eunos-1128/QMEAN/doc/source/statistical_potentials.rst

   .. attribute:: sequence_sep

-    Only CB Positions from residues separated by this amount of residues are considered
+    Only atom Positions from residues separated by this amount of residues are considered

   .. attribute:: sigma